yarohtar/THavalonWebapp/README.md

 The game will be run locally, and users connected to the same wifi network should be able to connect.

 If you are on eduroam (or similar), you can use [ngrok](https://ngrok.com) to get a url address that can be accessed by anyone.
-Simply open a new terminal and run:
+After setting up you account, simply open a new terminal and run:
 ```
 ngrok http 5000
 ```